Shelv is a scriptable, plain text notes app with integrated AI features for macOS, written in Rust by the way ™

 I hope I've convinced you to give Shelv a try.

-Not at the moment (besides crash reporting), I'm not fundamentally opposed to collecting statistics, because it is hard to know if a feature is even used without some observability, but I do think it can be done with privacy in mind (at least anonymizing and being mindful of where the data is stored).
+Not at the moment (besides crash reporting), but I'm not fundamentally opposed to collecting statistics, because it is hard to know if a feature is even used without some observability.
+I do think it can be done with privacy in mind (at least anonymizing and being mindful of where the data is stored).
 Probably in the future, however, when and if I add monetization, I'll likely start collecting emails associated with a purchase and/or install